2025 Boulder fire attack: Victims

-Accused
+Perpetrator

-The suspect was identified as 45-year-old Egyptian man Mohamed Sabry Soliman (محمد صبري سليمان), born December 15, 1979.
+The attack was carried out by a 45-year-old Egyptian man named Mohamed Sabry Soliman (محمد صبري سليمان), born December 15, 1979.
 Soliman was born and raised in el-Motamedia in Gharbia Governorate and lived in Kuwait for 17 years.
 He was not previously known to City of Boulder police, but the El Paso County Sheriff's Office had responded to three calls involving Soliman.

 He had been living in the Cimarron Hills enclave of Colorado Springs with his wife and five children, ages 4 to 18, at the time of the attack.
 A neighbor told a local television station that Soliman and his family moved into their home two years prior to the attack.
 The neighbor's daughter was a frequent guest at Soliman's home.

 According to U.S. Department of Homeland Security (DHS) officials, Soliman entered the United States on August 27, 2022, on a B-2 nonimmigrant visa, and applied for asylum the following month, September 2022.
 Soliman's visa expired in February 2023.
 In March 2023, he was granted work authorization, which expired on March 28, 2025.
 After that date, he remained in the United States illegally, according to the DHS and the Department of Justice (DOJ).
 His asylum application had not been adjudicated at the time of his arrest.

 According to state and federal documents, Soliman planned the attack for a year, but waited until his daughter graduated from high school, which happened three days prior to the attack.
 He researched how to make Molotov cocktails after having been denied the purchase of a gun due to his immigration status.
-Police confirmed the suspect used a makeshift flamethrower and an incendiary device.
+Police confirmed the Soliman used a makeshift flamethrower and an incendiary device.